AndreasVanBarel/CirculantEmbedding.jl/README.md

 ```
 where you get the `help>` prompt by hitting `?` as the first character of the line.

-Now follows example code outlining the basic usage.
-A Gaussian stochastic field is described and a sampler for it is constructed.
+The following example outlines the basic usage of the package.
+We describe a Gaussian stochastic field a construct a sampler for it.

 ```julia
 # Define the covariance function